Learn how to craft a weight gain meal plan for the underweight teenage athlete. It’s not just about high calorie foods!

 Include the following:

-protein foods (eggs, lean meats, fish, beans, etc)
+- Protein foods (eggs, lean meats, fish, beans, etc)

-whole grains (whole grain breads, cereals, oatmeal, etc)
+- Whole grains (whole grain breads, cereals, oatmeal, etc)

-fruit (apple, banana, berries)
+- Fruit (apple, banana, berries)

-vegetables (green beans, carrots, corn)
+- Vegetables (green beans, carrots, corn)

-healthy fats (olive oil, nuts, avocado, peanut butter)
+- Healthy fats (olive oil, nuts, avocado, peanut butter)

 Aim for offering at least 4-5 of these different food groups at the main meals of the day.

-2. Improve Snack Foods
+2. Elevate Snack Foods for Better Nutrition

 With the above food groups in mind, offer 2 to 3 of them for snack foods.
 For example, cereal, fruit and milk, or nut butter, crackers and raisins are examples of hearty, nutritious snacks.
-I’ve got more ideas in my healthy snacks list here.
+I’ve got more ideas in my healthy snacks list for athletes here.

 Don’t let snacks ruin your young athlete’s exercise.
 Remember, create a power snack by adding a protein food, which will help satisfy your athlete’s appetite for longer periods of time than a carb-based snack by itself (ie, crackers).

-3. Healthy Drinks with Purpose
+3. Healthy Drinks Have a Purpose

 Water is great for everyone, but the athlete who is underweight should try to drink beverages that offer both calories and nutrition.